English Lavender, the queenly lavender of old

 Best way to propagate English lavender

-Clearly, stem cuttings are the best way to propagate this lavender.
-Just after pruning the shrub, plant woody trimmings in sandy soil mix.
-Many will sprout to become new plants!
+Stem cuttings are the best way to propagate this lavender.
+Just after pruning the shrub, plant the woody trimmings in sandy soil mix.
+Many will sprout and become new plants!

 • Follow this guide to make cuttings from 6-inch long shoots (12 cm)